Sean Terry: Hampshire career

 Terry made his first-class debut for Hampshire in their first fixture of the 2012 season against Loughborough MCCU at the Rose Bowl on 6 April.
 He made his maiden first-class fifty in this match, making an unbeaten 59 in Hampshire's first-innings of 445/7 declared.
 He also took two catches in a match which Hampshire won by 274 runs.

 Due to the unavailability of Hampshire captain James Adams for Hampshire's County Championship match against Leicestershire, Terry was called up to replace the opening batsman and make his debut in the County Championship.
 He was dismissed for a duck in Hampshire's first-innings by Alex Wyatt.

 Irish career

-In April 2016, Terry declared that he is moving to Dublin to pursue his ambitions playing for Ireland national cricket team and signed a contracted with YMCA Cricket Club.
+In April 2016, Terry declared that he is moving to Dublin to pursue his ambitions playing for Ireland national cricket team and signed a contract with YMCA Cricket Club.
 He qualified to play for Ireland through his mother, Bernadette, who is Irish and is from Walkinstown near Dublin.

 He made his first-class debut for Northamptonshire versus Sussex at Arundel during June 2016.

 In June 2016, he was named in Ireland's One Day International squad for their series against Afghanistan, scheduled to take place the following month.
 He made his ODI debut on 14 July.